A SNEWS® Training Center written by the editors of SNEWS®

 Between models and brands, there are also different types of:

-• placement of knobs and handles used to adjust the seat, and
+• shape and placement of handles to adjust the seat, and

-Many of the advantages of an upright could also be said about both the recumbent and indoor cycling bike equipment categories, for example:
+Many of the advantages of a recumbent can also be applied to both the upright and indoor cycling bike equipment categories, for example:

-1. They take less space than treadmills, ellipticals or many other equipment types.
+1. Bikes take less space than treadmills, ellipticals or many other equipment types.

 2. It’s easy to read or watch TV while exercising.